whatmakeart/modeling-and-fabrication/content/modules/03-laser-cutting/3-01-laser-cut-test-file/index.md

 the file in Adobe Illustrator.
 If you do not follow the directions then your file will not work properly on the laser cutters.

+The test cut will demonstrate the ability of a through cut and an etching cut on the laser cutters.

+## Laser Cut Test File Creation Instructions

 <div class="two-column-instructions-grid">

 Open Adobe Illustrator